-In UPS mode, the Radian's parameters have been optimized to reduce the response time.
-If the utility grid becomes unstable or is interrupted, the Radian can transfer to inverting with the fastest possible response time.
+In UPS mode, the Radian's parameters have been optimized to reduce the response and transfer times.
+If the utility grid becomes unstable or is interrupted, the Radian can transfer to inverting in minimal time.
 This allows the system to support sensitive AC loads without interruption.